iCliniq Logo

 The Non-invasive Diagnostic Tests Are:

-• Fetal Ultrasound: Fetal ultrasound -uses reflected sound waves to produce a picture of the fetus.
+• Fetal Ultrasound: This produces sound waves to produce a picture of the fetus.

-• First Trimester: In the first trimester, fetal ultrasound is done to know how the pregnancy is progressing and if there is more than one fetus.
-To enumerate the duration of gestation of the fetus.
-Estimate the chromosomal and congenital disabilities that affect the brain and spinal cord.
+• First Trimester: In the first trimester, a fetal ultrasound is done to determine how the pregnancy progresses and whether there is more than one fetus, to enumerate the duration of gestation of the fetus, and to estimate the chromosomal and congenital disabilities that affect the brain and spinal cord.

 • Second Trimester: In the second trimester, observe the size and position of the fetus, placenta, and amniotic fluid.
 It also detects neural tube defects and heart problems.